 For some people, however, waking up early is a constant chore that never seems to get better.
 Failing to get a good night’s sleep and being unable to wake up early can be major burdens on everyday life, making it harder to be productive and attend early morning engagements on time.

-The good news?
-This can be reversed.
-By setting routines and adopting healthy lifestyle habits, you can get on your way to jumping out of bed when the alarm strikes 6.
+The good news is that this struggle can be rectified.
+By setting routines and adopting healthy lifestyle habits, you can get on your way to jumping out of bed when the alarm strikes six.
 Even if you’re a self-proclaimed night owl, here’s how to wake up easier and learn to love your mornings.

 Why Waking Up Is Hard

 We’ve all experienced feeling sluggish, tired, and unmotivated in the morning.
-In fact, nearly half of Americans said that poor sleep affects their daily life, according to a study by The National Sleep Foundation.
+Nearly half of Americans said that poor sleep affects their daily life, according to a study by The National Sleep Foundation.
 Of those surveyed, 20% also said they didn’t wake up feeling refreshed the next day, and 25% rated their sleep quality as poor.

 With data like that, it’s no surprise that so many people struggle to wake up in the morning.
-But what if you make an effort to go to bed at a decent hour?
-What if you maintain a healthy, active lifestyle — and still struggle to sleep well and wake up with energy?
-A number of sleep disorders could be to blame.
+But what if you make an effort to go to bed at a decent hour and maintain a healthy, active lifestyle — and still struggle to sleep well and wake up with energy?
+Several sleep disorders could be to blame.

 Sleep Disorders That Make Waking Up Hard